 Instructions

-- In a small bowl, sprinkle the gelatin over 2 tbsp of water & let stand 1 minute.
+- In a small bowl, sprinkle the gelatin over 2 tablespoon of water & let stand 1 minute.

 - Heat the gelatin & water in the microwave 10-15 seconds to dissolve it